ealva-com/eAlvaBrainz/README.md

 * Moshi adapter that peeks names to determine which subtype to instantiate
 * Retrofit interfaces defined with suspend or returning a flow
 * Retrofit, OkHttp, and Moshi builders to fully support the Rest client
+* Sealed class MusicBrainzResult from MusicBrainzService as opposed to exceptions
 * Coroutine test strategy with a JUnit rule and a test dispatcher (test concurrent code)
 *